macosgrove/automata_42/README.md

 You can see brief videos of each of these algorithms in my [Cellular Automata YouTube playlist](https://www.youtube.com/playlist?list=PLrV7ju1PHCWzTkbu4PmWoJK8-MdH80Jcu)

+Another algorithm - quantum - is in development.

 Colour is represented as 32 bit integers (u32 in Rust) in the form #0hhhssll, where h is hue, s is saturation and l is luminance.
 Hue ranges from 0..360.
 Values over 359 will be wrapped around.
 Sat and Lum range from 0..256, which then get mapped to 0...1.
 See the unit tests in `./src/colours.rs` for tips about colour.